What is Amblyopia? - Amblyopia Eye Doctors Atlanta, Georgia

 Sometimes children with Anisometropia will develop Amblyopia or decreased vision in one eye.
 Wearing glasses helps improve the child's vision, but often patching the dominant eye is needed to help the vision improvement in the other eye.
 The combination of glasses and the patch is very effective in promoting the development of good vision in both eyes.

 Parents frequently ask if glasses will be needed when the child gets older.
 The answer is that it depends on how much difference there is between the two eyes and what changes occur as the child grows.
 We do see children who “outgrow” their glasses, and we also see children who do not need the correction on a long-term basis.
 These children are often ideal candidates for wearing contact lenses to keep the eyes balanced and maintain optimal vision.

 Astigmatism is an unequal curve of the front surface of the eye that can cause the child's vision, both distance, and close-up, to be blurry.
 This is a very serious problem that may worsen over time, but it also frequently may improve.

 Glasses are not necessary for astigmatism unless the vision becomes significantly blurry.
 However, it is important that the child sees as well as possible, and glasses may be prescribed to correct astigmatism, as well as any nearsightedness or farsightedness.

 Children and adults with astigmatism may choose to have their vision corrected with contact lenses.
-In the past, many patients with astigmatism were told that they could not wear contact lenses; however, now both soft and gas permeable lenses specially designed to correct astigmatism are available; these are successful in many cases, depending on the amount of astigmatism.
+In the past, many patients with astigmatism were told that they could not wear contact lenses, however, now both soft and gas permeable lenses specially designed to correct astigmatism are available.
+In many cases these lenses are successful depending on the amount of astigmatism the patient has.